Sweet and Sour Pumpkin

 10g fresh coriander

 Start by making the chilli crisp.
-Add the shallots and vegetable oil to a saucepan and heat over medium low heat.
-Cook the shallots in a simmer for 10 minutes, stirring occasionally, then add the sliced garlic.
-Cook the shallots and garlic until golden brown - around 20 minutes.
+Add the shallots, garlic and vegetable oil to a saucepan and heat over medium low heat.
+Cook the shallots and garlic until golden brown - around 25 minutes.

 Once the shallots and garlic are golden brown, strain them over the bowl, allowing the oil to cover the ginger chilli mixture.
 Let the shallots and garlic cool and crisp for 15 minutes before adding them to the oil.
-Taste for seasoning and adjust to taste - adding more soy sauce, maple syrup, vinegar or chilli flakes to taste.
-Transfer to a sterilised jar and store at room temperature for up to a month.
+Add the soy sauce, maple syrup and vinegar to the oil.

 Next prepare the pumpkin.
 Heat the oil in a large pan over medium heat.
 Add the shallots and ginger and sauté them for 6-8 minutes, until soft.